krispayne/prometheus-borg-exporter/README.md

 systemctl start prometheus-borg-exporter.timer
 ```

-Alternative: Use `ExecStartPost` in your borg backupt timer itself to write our the metrics.
+Alternative: Use `ExecStartPost` in your borg backup timer itself to write our the metrics.

 ## Configure your node exporter

-You must start the node exporter service with the following parameter: `--collector.textfile.directory=/var/lib/node_exporter/textfile_collector`
+You must start the node exporter service with the following parameter: `--collector.textfile.directory=</var/lib/node_exporter/textfile_collector>`

 ## Exported metrics